Average Monthly Debt Payments Throughout the U.S.

 Americans pay $1,233 toward debt each month, on average.
 The three biggest monthly payments are mortgages ($1,255), car payments ($493) and personal loans ($458).

-Not all Americans have a mortgage — or every type of debt, for that matter — which is why the average monthly mortgage payment is higher than the average total monthly payment.
+Not all Americans have a mortgage — or other types of debt, for that matter — which is why the average monthly mortgage payment is higher than the average total monthly payment.
 Keep in mind that although those who don’t have a mortgage will have other debt payments, they’ll also likely pay rent, which is not accounted for here.

 The average monthly debt payment by state